Consumer revolution puts pressure on Nordic carriers

 - 500 guests and 30 exhibitors participated in the Nordic Delivery Conference 2015, which focused on delivery as a competitive advantage.
+The conference is hosted by Consignor.
 Read more about the conference at here!

 - DPD is an international carrier, and is one of the leading carriers in the UK.

 - DPD UK is known for the delivery service DPD Predict that promises delivery within a time interval of only one hour, with the possibility of redirection to another address until 15 minutes before delivery.

 - Bring is a carrier and logistics operator of Norwegian origin, and is the second largest carrier in the Nordics.